 How Sidecar SPVs Fit into Companyon’s Investing Model

 At Companyon Ventures, our model is to secure additional allocation in deals for a sidecar SPV when it makes sense, starting with our initial investment in the company.

 Why do we do this?

 Many of our LPs are active early-stage investors who generally aren’t getting pitched by post-seed stage companies.
 Allowing our LPs to co-invest in our deals whenever possible is one of the core elements of our fund strategy.

 Sidecars afford us greater access to deal flow, especially with deals on the larger end of the post-seed spectrum.
 An example of this is our recent investment in RoadSync alongside Base10 Partners and HydePark Venture Partners (both are larger funds than ours).
-Without our RoadSync sidecar SPV (now closed), our fund’s check size wouldn’t have filled the round, and the company likely would have opted to take money from a larger fund.
+Without our RoadSync sidecar SPV, our fund’s check size wouldn’t have filled the round, and the company likely would have opted to take money from a larger fund.

 We have many talented investors in our network who don’t want to invest in a fund, but have expressed interest in investing in certain types of deals.
 Collaborating with those people via SPVs allows us to build stronger working relationships than would otherwise be possible.
 Those investors become advocates for Companyon.

 How Do Founders & CEOs View Sidecar SPVs?